Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 adv_approx_soft_spibb.fit()
 ````

-`wet_chicken_discrete/` contains the Wet Chicken benchmark one of the two Benchmarks used in the Master's thesis
+`wet_chicken_discrete/` contains the Wet Chicken benchmark, which is one of the two benchmarks used in
 "Evaluation of Safe Policy Improvement by Soft Baseline Bootstrapping".
 The file `wet_chicken_discrete/dynamics.py`
 implements the dynamics of this benchmark and `wet_chicken_discrete/baseline_policy.py` implements different methods
 to compute a behavior policy.
 In my thesis, I only make use of the `'heuristic'` variant.